 Are you looking to buy a franchise business to fulfill your dream of owning your own company and being your own boss?
 But do you have the financial means to make that dream possible?
-Have you thought about using your 40K to purchase your franchise business?
+Have you thought to use your 401K to purchase your franchise business?

 So maybe you have some money saved away but perhaps not enough to buy your dream franchise business.
 Your first thought might be to get a small business loan.
 But there are other ways to finance that new business; using a 401(k) to buy a business is an option many aren't familiar with.
 Of course, in most cases, traditional IRAs and 403(b) are also eligible.

 There are many benefits to using your retirement account for funding your franchise.
 Let's review them:

 If correctly done, unlike withdrawing cash, you can use your 401(k) without any penalties and income taxes deferred at the time of investment by setting up what is called a Rollover-as-Business-Startup (ROBS)

 Your Stock vs. Stock Market Risk